kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 der_obj = decoder.decode(raw_obj)
 </pre>

-Note that the string I'm decoding corresponds with the contents of the hex dump listed above.
-Dumping the resulting <code>der_obj</code> gave me this:
+You'll see that the string I'm decoding corresponds with the contents of the hex dump listed above.
+Dumping the resulting <code>der_obj</code> gave me this ASN.1 structure:

 <pre class="blockquote">
 (Sequence()